openstack/manila/doc/source/devref/cephfs_native_driver.rst

   http://docs.ceph.com/docs/master/cephfs/file-layouts/

-- An additional level of resource isolation can be provided by mapping a share's contents to a seperate RADOS pool.
+- An additional level of resource isolation can be provided by mapping a share's contents to a separate RADOS pool.
 This layout would be be preferred only for cloud deployments with a limited number of shares needing strong resource separation.
 You can do this by setting a share type specification, ``cephfs:data_isolated`` for the share type used by the cephfs driver.